mathieueveillard/jest-golden-master/README.md

 ## An example

-This is the [Trivia](https://github.com/jbrains/trivia) legacy codebase.
+This is the [Trivia](https://github.com/mathieueveillard/trivia) legacy codebase.
 Much refactoring is needed, right?
-Here it already contains various `console.log`s, but one can add as many `console.log`s as they want.
+Here the codebase already logs many useful informations, but one can add as many `console.log` as they want.

 ```typescript
 /* eslint-disable */